LGBTQ rights in Lebanon: LGBT publications

+On 23 August 2023, a Beirut drag show faced disruption by conservative Christians' homophobic chants, reflecting rising LGBTQ+ intolerance in Lebanon.
+Amnesty International urged government protection for all.

 Politics

 For a while, only the Kataeb Party endorsed the decriminalisation of homosexuality.
 None of the major or minor political parties or factions publicly endorsed any of the goals of the gay rights organizations.
 In 2018, Kollouna Watani, which ran 66 candidates in the election endorsed the decriminalisation of homosexuality.
 Dozens of other candidates also called for decriminalization.

-On 1 September 2020, Martine Najem Kteily, the vice president for management in the Free Patriotic Movement (FPM) said in an interview that the major christian party endorses the abolishment of the Article 534 of the Lebanese Penal Code and supports the decriminalization of homosexuality.
+On 1 September 2020, Martine Najem Kteily, the vice president for management in the Free Patriotic Movement (FPM) said in an interview that the major Christian party endorses the abolishment of the Article 534 of the Lebanese Penal Code and supports the decriminalization of homosexuality.

 Freedom of speech and expression

 While there were initial reports of government censorship of LGBT themes, there has been a degree of liberalization in recent years.

 On 29 May 2006, Al Arabiya ran a piece in which Beirut Municipality Council member Saad-Eddine Wazzan publicly called on Prime Minister Fouad Sanyoura and Minister of Interior Ahmad Fatfat to shut down Helem.
 On 16 June 2006, sermons in the mosques of Beirut condemned homosexuality and pointed to the fact that Beirut has a licensed LGBT organization called Helem.
 The sermons also called on the Government to provide explanations.
 The following day, Ahmed Fatfat denied charges by Islamist clerics that the Government had approved a gay rights group.
 In 2017, LGBT activists organised Lebanon's first pride parade, named Beirut Pride, but were forced to cancel due to terrorist threats from Islamic radicals.
 The 2018 event was banned after the main organiser was arrested by police officials.
 The move was condemned by Human Rights Watch, which said: "The crackdown violates freedom of assembly and association and is a step backward in a country that has made progress toward respecting the rights of LGBT people."